oliverbenee/hotciv/backlog.md

 * [OK] Cities can, of course, produce B52s if the Game's method "changeProduc...." is called with the B52 type string.

 ### B52 action.
-* [] When a B52 is told to perform its action, it bombs the city below it, which have its population decreased by 1;
+* [OK] When a B52 is told to perform its action, it bombs the city below it, which have its population decreased by 1;
 * [OK] if it reaches 0, then the city is removed.
-* [] If there is no city, then if the tile's terrain is of type 'Forests' the bombing causes the terrain type to change to 'Plains'.
+* [OK] If there is no city, then if the tile's terrain is of type 'Forests' the bombing causes the terrain type to change to 'Plains'.
 * [OK] All other terrain types are not affected by bombing.

 ## BUGS TO BE FIXED